 \section{Introduction}

+Federated learning (FL) is an emerging technology that aims to address data privacy concerns in real-world applications.
 Data privacy has become an increasingly severe issue today as more and more real-life applications are driven by cross-domain private data.
 Companies that fail to protect users' privacy may face a hefty fine.
 For instance, the Federal Trade Commission (FTC) fined Facebook \$5 billion to force new privacy measures \cite{FTC-Fine-FB}, and Luxembourg's National Commission for Data Protection (CNPD) imposed a record-breaking fine of \$887 million on Amazon for misusing customer data for targeted advertising purposes \cite{Amazon-Fine}.
 In this situation, federated learning (FL) has received many research and industry interests as a new paradigm of privacy-preserving machine learning \cite{yang2019federated}.
-Rather than collecting a massive amount of user data for model training, FL sets up a joint training scenario in which client devices participate in model training under a common agreement with a central authority.
+Rather than collecting massive user data for model training, FL sets up a joint training scenario in which the clients' devices participate in model training under a joint agreement with a central authority.
 The client devices only upload specific model parameters to the cloud server for aggregation.
 Recently, FL has appeared on the Gartner `Hype Cycle for Data Science and Machine Learning' at the innovation trigger stage, indicating the importance and widespread acceptance of the FL technique \cite{GartnerCycle}.